NobiSamid/Bullets-for-Freedom/README.md

 # Project live site
 https://naughty-mahavira-e93bf8.netlify.app/
 # Project details
-=>It displays a data base of some GUNs as a card =>There is a button on every card.If you click on that button that product of the card will appare on right side of the UI .
+=>It displays a data base of some GUNs as a card.\
+=>There is a button on every card.If you click on that button that product of the card will appare on right side of the UI .\
-=>On the right side of the UI number of guns, total price of guns and the list of guns will added.
+=>On the right side of the UI number of guns, total price of guns and the list of guns will added.\
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).